 2 – Ensure File Permissions Are Correct

 File system security is an important element in preventing unauthorised access.
 Over the years, some hosting environments have had different rules for uploading files through WordPress updates and also via FTP.
-There may have been times when you needed to alter permissions to edit a file, or copy files into a directory.
+There may have been times when you needed to alter permissions to edit a file or copy files into a directory.
 Plugins that work with files have been known to instruct site owners to set specific directory permissions to 777, for example.
-Have you ever had to reset an images directory permission to 777 in order to upload a file?
+Have you ever had to reset an image directory permission to 777 in order to upload a file?
 Did you remember to reset it back to 755 afterwards?
 If not, you’ve left an unlocked door for any curious hacker!
 Everyone has read, write and execute permission in that directory and can do anything they like in it!

 3 – WP Plugin Security & Integrity

-As a general rule, only install plugins from the official WordPress Extend / Plugins repository, or premium plugins from a reputable source such as CodeCanyon etc. Installing plugins from sources of unknown reliability is a high risk strategy and exposes you to exploits!
+As a general rule, only install plugins from the official WordPress Extend / Plugins repository, or premium plugins from a reputable source such as CodeCanyon etc. Installing plugins from sources of unknown reliability is a high-risk strategy and exposes you to exploits!

-Think hard about installing OLD plugins – if something has not been updated for a year or two, chances are higher that its not 100% secure.
+Think hard about installing OLD plugins – if something has not been updated for a year or two, chances are higher that it’s not 100% secure.
 Not everyone who writes a plugin is a skilled and knowledgeable programmer and fully aware of security vulnerability pitfalls…

 By way of example, a few months ago a security alert went out about a contact form plugin that had exploitable admin-level access code embedded in it!